 Trust is not always easy to come by when looking for help with your money.
 This skepticism often leads to the feeling that we are better off doing it ourselves, which is why some of us start turning to the internet and family members or trusted friends for advice, without talking to an expert.
 With the ton of information that’s out there, it’s easy to get lost in all the conflicting advice.

 Think of it like WebMD.
 You start to look up your symptoms and suddenly, you’ve diagnosed yourself with a rare illness when all you have is a sinus infection.
 WebMD can be a great resource for getting educated and knowing which questions to ask, but at the end of the day, talking to your personal physician is best.
 They know you and your specific issues and needs.
 They also know what medications works and how.

-The same is true for your financial adviser.
-They know the rules and regulations around different financial products and planning techniques.
-Because of this expertise, financial advisers are there to help you make the right decisions that will keep you successful in the long run.
+The same is true for your financial professional.
+They know the rules and regulations around different financial products and strategizing techniques.
+Because of this expertise, financial professionals are there to help you make the right decisions that will keep you successful in the long run.

 We Turn to Robo-advisers

 While there are many great robo-adviser resources out there, it’s important to not get stuck in only focusing on one area of your financial life.
 Investing and saving for retirement are important, but so is protecting yourself and your income.
 One third of a strategy is not enough.
 If you are interested in using a robo-platform, look for a financial professional who knows how to use technology to help you stay connected with your financial situation and who will also be there for you so that you have a real person to call.